hatfinisher/hatfinisher.github.io/README.md

 - Podcast with [Tuck Woodstock, Gender Reveal, November 2021](https://gender.libsyn.com/episode-104-jackie-ess)
 - Podcast with [Joe Bielecki, Writing the Rapids, June 2021](http://www.noisemakerjoe.com/wtr/2021/6/30/getting-darryled-with-jackie-ess)

-## Other Projects
-- **Darryl Audiobook:** I'm recording this myself and serializing it on [patreon](https://www.patreon.com/jackie_ess).
-I've been very lax with this but planning a burst of recording energy soon).
-There are no differences between the reward tiers.
-I started in December 2021.
-I said I would finish it by Spring 2022 and you see how that's gone.
-But I will really finish it soon.
-- **Other writing:** I'm working on something long, you won't see it for a while.

 ## Events
 None planned for now.
 Stay safe.